COVID-19 Resource Page

 This study investigated leprosy or immune-mediated complications known as leprosy reactions diagnosed in the Leprosy Clinic at the Hospital for Tropical Diseases, London, within 12 weeks following COVID-19 vaccination.

-A case series of 14 patients with Stevens-Johnson syndrome/toxic epidermal necrolysis associated with COVID-19 or vaccination
+A case series of Stevens-Johnson syndrome/toxic epidermal necrolysis associated with SARS-CoV-2 infection and COVID-19 vaccination

 Acute necrotizing encephalopathy in children infected with the Omicron variant of SARS-CoV-2